 *Designation holders exempt from this requirement are CGR, GMR, CGA, CGB, GMB, CGP, Master CGP, CR, CKD, CBD, CMKBD, AIA, Professional ASID, GRI and CCIM.
 Individuals who have earned an MBA from an accredited university within 10 years of submitting a CAPS graduation application also are exempt, but encouraged to take the course because it focuses on business principles relevant to residential construction.

 Course fees are determined by the HBA or other educational license holder.
-However, if you are taking the classes at an NAHB sponsored event, the classes each cost $220.00 for NAHB members and $330.00 for non-members.
+However, if you are taking the classes at an NAHB-sponsored event, each class costs $220.00 for NAHB members and $330.00 for non-members.

 Graduation and Renewal Fees

-Premium Option: Kit Available Online/Print (includes a customized CAPS plaque, lapel pin, ribbon, "Make Your House a Home for a Lifetime" consumer brochures and "Make Your House a Home for a Lifetime" PowerPoint CD)
+Premium Option: NAHB will mail you a graduation kit that includes a customized CAPS plaque, lapel pin, ribbon, "Make Your House a Home for a Lifetime" consumer brochures and "Make Your House a Home for a Lifetime" PowerPoint CD.